One of the last survivors of the 1921 Tulsa Race Massacre — 107 years old — wants justice

 A century later, as Tulsa prepares to mark the 100th anniversary of the massacre, she’s still bearing witness to one of the worst episodes of racial violence in American history.
 On Wednesday, Fletcher and her 100-year-old brother, Hughes “Uncle Red” Vann Ellis, will testify before a House Judiciary subcommittee studying reparations for the descendants of millions of enslaved Africans.

-Fletcher, Ellis and another massacre survivor, Lessie Benningfield Randle, now 106, are lead plaintiffs in a reparations lawsuit filed last year against the City of Tulsa, the County of Tulsa, the State of Oklahoma, and the Tulsa Chamber of Commerce.
+Fletcher, Ellis and another massacre survivor, Lessie Benningfield Randle, now 106, are lead plaintiffs in a reparations lawsuit filed last year against the City of Tulsa, the County of Tulsa, the State of Oklahoma and the Tulsa Chamber of Commerce.
 The lawsuit argues Oklahoma and Tulsa are responsible for what happened during the massacre, which historians believe left as many as 300 Black people dead, 10,000 homeless and the all-Black community of Greenwood destroyed.

-“I think we should have justice,” Fletcher said last week during a press conference organized by the Justice for Greenwood Foundation, a network of advocates fighting for reparations.
+“I think we should have justice,” Fletcher said last week during a news conference organized by the Justice for Greenwood Foundation, a network of advocates fighting for reparations.

 Fletcher, wearing a baby blue sweater, stood up from her wheelchair and walked to the glass podium at the Greenwood Cultural Center, in the heart of what was once dubbed Black Wall Street.
-She peered over the microphones, and recounted what she could remember of her family fleeing the burning and destruction.
+She peered over the microphones and recounted what she could remember of her family fleeing the burning and destruction.

-The massacre began on the evening of May 31, 1921, when a White mob descended on Greenwood, shooting Black people indiscriminately and burning more than 1,200 homes, hundreds of Black-owned businesses, churches, schools, and a Black-owned hospital.
+The massacre began on the evening of May 31, 1921, when a White mob descended on Greenwood, shooting Black people indiscriminately and burning more than 1,200 homes, hundreds of Black-owned businesses, churches, schools and a Black-owned hospital.
 Some survivors saw airplanes dropping turpentine bombs on houses.

-After more than 48 hours of carnage, 35-square blocks of Greenwood were destroyed.
-When the massacre ended on June 1, 1921, according to historians and witness accounts, hundreds of survivors were rounded up at gun-point and forced to march to camps, where they were held for weeks until White people vouched for them.
+After more than 48 hours of carnage, 35 square blocks of Greenwood were destroyed.
+When the massacre ended on June 1, 1921, according to historians and witness accounts, hundreds of survivors were rounded up at gunpoint and forced to march to camps, where they were held for weeks until White people vouched for them.
 According to the Tulsa Race Riot Commission 2001 report, many were forced to labor without pay.
 Survivors also recounted seeing Black bodies dumped into the Arkansas River and into mass graves.

 “The city police department and the county sheriff’s office deputized and armed white Tulsans to murder, loot, and burn the nearly 40 city blocks of the Greenwood District,” according to the reparations lawsuit.
 “The State National Guard participated with this angry white mob in killing and looting and destroying the property of Black residents of Greenwood.
 The city, sheriff, chamber, and county targeted Black community leaders and victims of the massacre for prosecution as instigators of the massacre — despite knowing who were truly responsible.”